 Second John Doe Investigation, February 2012-Present

-On October 21, 2013, Dan Bice of the Milwaukee Journal Sentinel reported another John Doe is under way, with prosecutors investigating possible campaign finance violations and other state issues in five counties, based on a number of leads turned up by the earlier John Doe probe.
+On October 21, 2013, Dan Bice of the Milwaukee Journal Sentinel reported that another John Doe was under way, with prosecutors investigating possible campaign finance violations and other state issues in five counties, based on a number of leads turned up by the earlier John Doe probe.
+As the probe proceeded, media reports and documents released indicated that its focus was investigating possible illegal campaign coordination between Walker's campaign and outside political groups like Wisconsin Club for Growth (WiCFG).

 The investigation is led by former federal prosecutor Francis Schmitz -- who was once a finalist for U.S. Attorney under George W. Bush -- and was initially overseen by Kenosha County Judge Barbara A. Kluka; in November 2013, Kluka recused herself for unknown reasons and was replaced by retired Eau Claire Judge Gregory Peterson.